SXKDZ/papercli/README.md

 ### Logs and Debugging
 - Check `/log` panel for recent errors
-- Use `/doctor diagnose` for system health checks
+- Use `/doctor` for system health checks
 - Log files are stored in `~/.papercli/logs/`

 ## Contributing